mussol/100-days-of-code/log.md

 ### Day 40: February 28, 2017

 Went back to the Udemy course on JS and now only some final exercises left to finish.
 Last part was interesting: included the DOM, browser events, event objects, how browsers work, an intro to AJAX, error handling and debugging.
 This course gave me a pretty solid base on JS, not bad at all.

+### Day 41: March 01, 2017

+Started with the course-end exercises from the Udemy JS course.
+I never imagined it would be difficult to apply the latest concepts into actual code (I was building a simple slideshow), but I was wrong!
+Got stuck with a couple things but I'm actually glad about that and the fact that with practice I'll get better and better.
+Feeling positive.